t0mk/ultimate-mldev/README.md

 root@94f93087f483:~# jupyter notebook
 ```

 It will print an authentication URL.
 It will be something like `http://localhost:8888/?token=a1ddfbd012cf36e2f85025281810cd5f245825fd7db567f0`.
-Paste in your browser and you can start writing notebooks.
+Paste in your browser and you can start writing notebooks at http://localhost:8888/tree?.

 ## Run it remotely